WDTK

-WDTK (1400 kHz) is a commercial AM radio station licensed to Detroit, Michigan, and known as "The Patriot."
+WDTK (1400 kHz) is a commercial AM radio station licensed to Detroit, Michigan, and known as "The Answer."
 It broadcasts a conservative talk radio format and is owned by Salem Communications.
 The studios and offices are on Radio Plaza in Ferndale, Michigan, shared with sister station 1500 WLQV.

 WDTK transmits with 1,000 watts non-directional.
 The transmitter is on Midland Street near Hamilton Avenue in Highland Park, Michigan.
-Programming is also heard on 99-watt FM translator W268CN at 101.5 MHz in Detroit.
+Programming is also heard on 99-watt FM translator W224CC on 92.7 MHz in Detroit.

 Programming

-Most of WDTK's weekday schedule is from the co-owned Salem Radio Network's line up of talk shows: Hugh Hewitt, Mike Gallagher, Dennis Prager, Charlie Kirk, Sebastian Gorka and Brandon Tatum.
-A local hour of talk is heard at 6pm, hosted by Darryl Wood.
-WDTK also carries The Sean Hannity Show from Premiere Networks.
+Weekdays begin with a local news and interview show, The Morning Answer with John Anthony.
+The rest of WDTK's weekday schedule is from the co-owned Salem Radio Network's line up of talk shows: Hugh Hewitt, Mike Gallagher, Chris Stigall, Charlie Kirk and Larry Elder.

-On weekends, WDTK features shows on money, health, the outdoors and travel.
-Syndicated weekend hosts include Gordon Deal, Eric Metaxas and Rudy Maxa.
+On weekends, WDTK features shows on money, health, veterans and guns.
 Wayne State University football and basketball games are also broadcast on WDTK.
 Most hours begin with an update from Townhall Radio News.

 History

 WMBC

-The station began in November 1925 at 1170 kHz as WMBC.
+The station signed on the air in November 1925.
+It broadcast on 1170 kHz as WMBC.
 The call sign stood for the station's original owners, the Michigan Broadcast Company.
 WMBC's frequency changed to 1230 in 1927 and to 1420 in 1930.
 WMBC was an early outlet for religious programming and gospel music in Detroit.

 It was also the home of conservative radio commentator Jerry Buckley, who was shot dead in the lobby of the LaSalle Hotel in 1930 after successfully campaigning for a mayoral recall election in which then-mayor Charles Bowles lost.